irusri/geniesys/docs/plugins/genelist.md

 *Load data into gene_[go/pfam/kegg] tables*

 Although it is recommended to have all the annotation are based on transcript IDs, sometimes we may have annotation with gene IDs.
-Following example will show you how to load gene ID based annotation files into GenIE-CMS database.
+Following example will show you how to load gene ID based annotation files into GenIE-Sys database.

 *Load data into gene_[go/pfam/kegg] tables*